aceeric/desktop-kubernetes/README.md

 ## Versions

-This project has been tested with the following tools, components and versions.
+Version v1.0.0 of this project has been tested with the following tools, components and versions.
 The Kubernetes component versions and CentOS and VirtualBox Guest Addition versions are hard-coded into the `new-cluster` script where possible.
 (Some manifests, like OpenEBS for example, don't have versioned URLs...)

 For explicitly versioned components, changes only need to be made one time in the `new-cluster` script. *If you decide to use later (or earlier) Kubernetes components, be aware that the supported options can change between versions which may require additional script changes.*